hiveauth/hive-auth-html/README.md

 # hive-auth-html
-A pure HTML example on how to use HiveAuth
+An example on how to use HiveAuth with HTML